awsdocs/aws-lambda-developer-guide/doc_source/sam-cli-requirements.md

 ```
 SAM CLI, version 0.3.0
 ```

-If pip doesn't work for you, you can download the latest binary and start using SAM CLI immediately\.
-You can find the binaries under the Releases section in the [SAM CLI GitHub Repository](https://github.com/awslabs/aws-sam-cli/releases)\.

 To begin using the SAM CLI with your serverless applications, see [Test Your Serverless Applications Locally Using SAM CLI \(Public Beta\)](test-sam-cli.md)